live-clones/scotch/README.md

 Many options can be provided from the command line, using the CMmake flag `-D`.

 Linux and MacOS-X are fully supported.
-We plan to support Windows systems soon.
+Windows is also supported, albeit with partial support of multi-threading (processor affinity is not yet implemented).
 MacOS-X users must use recent versions of Flex and Bison that are available from [Brew](https://brew.sh/); older versions from Xcode will fail.
 To use them, run, e.g.:

 ``` bash
 cmake -DBUILD_SHARED_LIBS=ON -DBISON_EXECUTABLE=/usr/local/Cellar/bison/3.8.2/bin/bison -DFLEX_EXECUTABLE=/usr/local/Cellar/flex/2.6.4_2/bin/flex